The Miracle (album): "Was It All Worth It"

 "Was It All Worth It" was composed by Mercury.
 The song harks back to the band's intricately produced sound in the 1970s.
 Though the bulk of the song was masterminded by Mercury, all members contributed ideas and lyrics (for example, Taylor contributed the line "we love you madly!").
 Deacon later cited the song as his favourite on the album.
 Taylor uses a gong and timpani.
 Despite it not being released as a single, it remains hugely popular among the Queen fanbase.

 Non-album tracks

 "Hang on in There"

 This song was initiated by Mercury, with lyrics that relate to his illness.
 The song's working title was "A Fiddly Jam".
 May plays both acoustic and electric guitars, as well as keyboards, a job he shared with Mercury, who also plays piano.
 The song originally appeared as the B-side to the "I Want It All" single.
-In the song, Mercury hits an E_{5} twice.
-The first time is after "Your life is incomplete, Hang on in there" the next line is sung "Ha-ing there", the E_{5} is on the "Ha".
-The second time is after "Pray for that magical moment and it will appear", the next line is "Pray for that moment", this E_{5} is on the "Pray".